 Overall, the TDC for the Special Deputy Liquidator represents a program that provides competitive base pay and a stay bonus that acknowledges Mr. Bengelsdorf's importance to the Liquidation and encourages a continuation of the existing relationship.
-The TDC for the Special Deputy Liquidator is estimated to be \$780,000 for 2016 (which reflects the fact that the Special Deputy Liquidator receives no employee benefits from Home; therefore, the base salary was adjusted downward by 25%).
+The TDC for the Special Deputy Liquidator is estimated to be \$730,000 for 2017 (which reflects the fact that the Special Deputy Liquidator receives no employee benefits from Home).

-Based on our review, we find that the Special Deputy Liquidator's estimated 2016 TDC is significantly less than competitive compared to the market median (50th percentile); however, we note that TCC is competitive compared to the market median (50th percentile).
+Based on our review, we find that the Special Deputy Liquidator's estimated 2017 TCC is competitive compared to the market median (50th percentile) and that 2017 TDC is significantly less than competitive compared to the market median (50th percentile).